-Impairment losses recognized on our contract-related assets were immaterial in the first three months of 2018.
+Impairment losses recognized on our contract-related assets were immaterial in the three and six months months ended June 29, 2018.

 Contract Liabilities - Our contract liabilities consist of deferred revenue generally related to PCS and extended warranty sales, where in most cases we receive up-front payment and recognize revenue over the support term.
 We classify deferred revenue as current or noncurrent based on the timing of when we expect to recognize revenue.
 The noncurrent portion of deferred revenue is included in other long-term liabilities in the accompanying Consolidated Condensed Balance Sheets.